chaitanyakhandare/Django-Forum-Site/README.md

 # Django-forum-site

+You can access this website by clicking this: http://13.126.102.215:8000 Actually i didn't purchased any domain.
+So, above is the public IP address.

 Made a website which has login, logout, signup feature.
 Also you can do post on it, delete that post also.